MagGeo/MagGeo/docs/maggeo_installation_guide.md

 ## What You'll Need

-Before we begin, understand that **MagGeo** is currently built using Python (similar to how some R packages depend on specific R versions).
+Before we begin, understand that MagGeo is built using Python (similar to how some R packages depend on specific R versions).
 We'll set up a contained environment so it won't interfere with any existing R installations or other software on your computer.

 ## Step 1: Install Miniconda (Your Python Environment Manager)